ammarm08/technical-posts/posts/sicp-notes.md

 Pros: this is a powerful problem-solving mindset: it reduces a problem to a set of subproblems.
 You can literally "feel the bits sliding in between your fingers."

 Cons: "LISP programmers know the value of everything and the cost of nothing" - Alan Perlis.
-Recursive procedures, as we've learned, aren't always the fastest or memory-efficient.
+Recursive procedures, as we've learned, aren't always the fastest or most memory-efficient.

 ### <a name="symbolic">Symbolic Representation</a>